At a Glance

 At The Northern End

-Coming from Lonely Beach, the road sweeps round a couple of corners before reaching Bailan Bay Resort, with The Mangrove and its hippy chic bungalows by the sea, just a few hundred metres further along.
-Both of these have never re-opened after the pandemic.
+Coming from Lonely Beach, the road sweeps round a couple of corners before reaching the vestiges of Bailan Bay Resort, and just a few hundred metres further along, The Mangrove, both of which have closed down.

-You can walk right to the end of the beach and through Bailan Bay (currently closed) to reach the abandoned buildings on the little peninsula.
+You can walk right to the end of the beach and through the old Bailan Bay to reach the abandoned buildings on the little peninsula.

 The Central Area